alexvoss/mkdocs-material-fork/docs/insiders/installation.md

 ```

   [^1]:
-    Previously we recommended to use [configuration inheritance] to work around
+    Previously, we recommended using [configuration inheritance] to work around
-    this limitations, but the brand new [built-in group plugin] is a much better
+    these limitations, but the brand new [built-in group plugin] is a much
-    approach, as it allows you to use a single configuration file for building
+    better approach, as it allows you to use a single configuration file for
-    your project with the community edition and Insiders version of Material
+    building your project with the community edition and Insiders version of
-    for MkDocs.
+    Material for MkDocs.

   [built-in group plugin]: ../plugins/group.md
   [configuration inheritance]: https://www.mkdocs.org/user-guide/configuration/#configuration-inheritance